Have questions? Contact us.

-For details on issuing visas and residence permits, please see the information from the Ministry of Foreign Affairs of the Czech Republic.
+For details on the issuing of visas and residence permits, please see the information from the Ministry of Foreign Affairs of the Czech Republic.

-Masaryk University full-degree students going for placements abroad in autumn 2020: please find more information on the website of Centre for International Cooperation of Masaryk University.
+Masaryk University full-degree students going for placements abroad in autumn 2020: please find more information on the website of MU's Centre for International Cooperation.